cprnn/cprnn/readme.md

 </p>

 <h4>
-I'm a full-stack systems developer, certified computer technician, analyst and systems developer bachelor by the Federal Institute of Education, Science, and Technology of Rio Grande do Sul.
+I'm a systems developer, certified computer technician, analyst and systems developer bachelor by the Federal Institute of Education, Science, and Technology of Rio Grande do Sul.
 I'm currently working as an Outsystems developer for Grendene SA, using low-code and languages like JavaScript, C#, HTML, CSS, Selenium (Java), PHP (WordPress), and SQL.
 Always learning more!
 </h4>

 📧 you can reach me on caroline.caprini@hotmail.com